 A thorough orthopedic examination helps to correctly assess the symptoms and initiate appropriate measures.
 Particularly in cases of persistent pain, evaluation is advisable to prevent secondary damage and preserve mobility.

-As a hip specialist in Innsbruck, Dr. Gregor Pittl reliably diagnoses your hip pain and prioritizes non-surgical, conservative treatments.
+As a hip specialist in Innsbruck, Dr. Gregor Pittl reliably diagnoses your hip pain and prioritises non-surgical, conservative treatments.

 Dr. Gregor Pittl